Skip to main content

 API endpoint

-• OIDC authentication: Integrate standard OIDC IdPs for authentication to your CKS clusters
+• OIDC authentication: Integrate standard OIDC IdPs for authentication to your CKS clusters.

-• Service Account authentication: Use Kubernetes Service Account tokens to authenticate with your CKS clusters
+• Service Account authentication: Use Kubernetes Service Account tokens to authenticate with your CKS clusters.

-• Custom authentication providers: Integrate with enterprise identity systems not supported by standard OIDC
+• Custom authentication providers: Integrate with enterprise identity systems not supported by standard OIDC.

-• Multi-factor authentication: Implement custom MFA workflows
+• Multi-factor authentication: Implement custom MFA workflows.

 Unmanaged auth can be configured on existing clusters without requiring cluster recreation.

-To learn how to implement unmanaged auth, see Implement Unmanaged Authentication.
+To learn how to implement unmanaged auth, see Implement unmanaged authentication.

-Last modified on March 24, 2026
+Last modified on June 10, 2026